 This allows you to find any small tubers that may have formed underground but did not have time to grow a plant.

 To prepare the tubers for storage, cut all the remaining plant material from the plant and lay the tubers in the sun to dry for a few days.

-Store them in dry peat moss or coco coir fiber inside a paper bag.
+Store them in dry peat moss or coco coir fiber inside a paper bag with a barely damp medium like vermiculite, peat moss, or sawdust.
 You should keep them at 50° to 55° degrees Fahrenheit.